Table of Contents

 - Himalaya Herbolax Tab for Constipation

 - Pancha Jeeraka Gudam

-Kasamardaka is sweet, alleviator of kapha (Kasa=cough, marda=destroy) and vata.
-It is carminative and cleanses the throat.
-It specially alleviates pitta.
+Kasamardaka is sweet, alleviator of kapha (Kasa=cough, marda=destroy), and vata.
+It is carminative, and cleanses the throat.
+It especially alleviates pitta.
 It is bitter, sweet in taste (Rasa), pungent after digestion (Vipaka), and is hot in effect (Virya).

-- Rasa (taste on tongue): Madhura (Sweet), Tikta (Bitter
+- Rasa (taste on the tongue): Madhura (Sweet), Tikta (Bitter

 - Guna (Pharmacological Action): Laghu (Light), Ruksha (Dry)

 - Vipaka (transformed state after digestion): Katu (Pungent)

 Kasmarda cures krmi (parasitic infection), pratishyay (rhinitis), Aruchi (anorexia), Shvasa (asthma), and Kasa.
 It helps in the cleansing of ulcers.